olegpolivin/pruningExperiments/Results.md

 Much of this work is based on the paper [What is the State of Neural Network Pruning?](https://arxiv.org/abs/2003.03033)

-And to estimate the effectiveness at pruning we will take into account:
+In order to estimate the effectiveness at pruning we will take into account:

 1. Acceleration of inference on the test set.
    - Compare the number of multiply-adds operations (FLOPs) to perform inference.